CreativeInquiry/ARKit-Educational-Templates/README.md

 - GeneratePlanes: Generates the debug plane view, showing you the planes that the AR plugin has found.

 ## ARKit Remote

+### What is Arkit Remote?
+Arkit remote allows you to test your AR code in the Unity editor, without having to build the entire app.
+Building an app might take a few minutes, so having a remote tool saves you a lot of time while developing!
+With Arkit remote, you build the app to your phone, and open the app to stream your phone's camera view to Unity.
+Then, the editor shows the AR view using the camera information.

 ### Building the app
 1. Open the “Assets/UnityARKitPlugin/ARKitRemote/UnityARKitRemote” scene.